On & Off The Gringo Trail: Part One

 “Fabian,” we heard him call out, loud and clear.
 It was the sound of a golden ticket being printed and handed to us, with a small congratulatory fanfare.

 Just like that, we were untangled from the hostility.
 Raúl yanked us away, still verbally jousting, as we retreated in stunned, awestruck silence.
 Apparently, Fabian’s protective aura had been activated.
-We assumed this was part of the standard-issue favela security package.
+I assumed this was part of the standard-issue favela security package.

 “Peace and love, amigos,” he declared, before providing us with directions to Fabian’s residence.